hammaadadam1/hammaadadam1.github.io/_pages/about.md

 About Me
 ======
-I am a second year PhD student at the [Institute for Data Systems and Society (IDSS)](https://idss.mit.edu/academics/ses_doc/) at MIT, advised by [Marzyeh Ghassemi](https://healthyml.org/marzyeh/).
+I am a third year PhD student at the [Institute for Data Systems and Society (IDSS)](https://idss.mit.edu/academics/ses_doc/) at MIT, advised by [Marzyeh Ghassemi](https://healthyml.org/marzyeh/).
 Broadly, my research focuses on questions at the intersection of machine learning, healthcare, and systemic inequity.
 My current work is driven by two goals: identifying racial and other disparities in healthcare using statistical and causal inference, and investigating novel ways to use machine learning to create more equitable systems.

 I am currently interning at Microsoft Research New England, hosted by [Allison Koenecke](https://koenecke.infosci.cornell.edu/) and [Lester Mackey](https://web.stanford.edu/~lmackey/).
 Prior to starting my PhD at MIT, I earned a Bachelor's in Applied Mathematics at Yale and a Master's in Data Science at Columbia.
 I also spent two years working in strategy consulting at [Altman Vilandrie & Company](https://www.altmansolon.com/).